-Canada, U.S. make progress in bid to save NAFTA, no deal yet: sources
+Canada, U.S. make progress in bid to save NAFTA, no deal yet - sources

-The two nations are trying to find a way to update the North American Free Trade Agreement and prevent it from flying apart.
+The two nations are trying to find a way to update the North American Free Trade Agreement and prevent it from collapsing.
 The 1994 pact underpins $1.2 trillion in annual trade and its demise would be enormously damaging, say economists.

-The administration of U.S. President Donald Trump is threatening to impose auto tariffs on Canada unless it signs a text of an updated agreement by the end of Sunday.
+Trump is threatening to impose auto tariffs on Canada unless it signs a text of an updated agreement by the end of Sunday.
 Washington already has a deal with Mexico, the third member of NAFTA.

 In a sign of the mounting pressure, Canadian Foreign Minister Chrystia Freeland postponed her country's annual address to the U.N.
 General Assembly on Saturday to return to Ottawa.
 Freeland, who has spent many days in Washington over the last month, has no plans to fly back immediately, officials say.